globerhofer/HIPAA-policies/source/sections/07-systems_access_policy.md

      * For new accounts, the method used to verify the user's identity must be recorded on the Ticket.
   2. The Security Officer or designated personnel will grant access to systems as dictated by the employee's job title.
 If additional access is required outside of the minimum necessary to perform job functions, the requester must include a description of why the additional access is required as part of the access request.
   3. Once the review is completed, the Security Officer or designated personnel or Privacy Officer approves or rejects the Ticket.
 If the Ticket is rejected, it goes back for further review and documentation.
-  4. If the review is approved, the Security Officer or designated personnel or Privacy Officer then marks the Ticket as Done, adding any pertinent notes required.
-The Security Officer or designated personnel or Privacy Officer then grants requested access.
+  4. If the review is approved, the Security Officer or designated personnel or Privacy Officer then marks the Ticket as Approved, adding any pertinent notes required.
+The Security Officer, Privacy Officer, or designated team member then grants requested access and marks the Ticket as Done.
-     * New accounts will be created with a temporary secure password that meets all requirements from [§7.12](#7-12-password-management), which must be changed on the initial login.
+     * For newly created accounts on core WayToHealth applications, an email will be sent to the user with a link to set an initial secure password that meets all requirements from [§7.12](#7-12-password-management).
-     * All password exchanges must occur over an authenticated channel.
+     * On some ancillary systems, an initial temporary password will be generated, which must also meet all requirements from [§7.12](#7-12-password-management) and must also be changed on the first login.
+All such password exchanges must occur over an authenticated channel.
-     * For production systems, access grants are accomplished by adding the appropriate user account to the corresponding LDAP group.
-     * For non-production systems, access grants are accomplished by leveraging the access control mechanisms built into those systems.
-Account management for non-production systems may be delegated to a WayToHealth employee at the discretion of the Security Officer or designated personnel or Privacy Officer .
-2. Access is not granted until receipt, review, and approval by the WayToHealth Security Officer or designated personnel or Privacy Officer ;
+2. Access is not granted until review and approval by the WayToHealth Security Officer or Privacy Officer.
 3. The request for access is retained for future reference.
 4. All access to WayToHealth systems and services is reviewed and updated on a bi-annual basis to ensure proper authorizations are in place commensurate with job functions.
 The process for conducting reviews is outlined below:
    1. The Security Officer or designated personnel initiates the review of user access by creating an Ticket in the WayToHealth TQMS.